Best Pistol Red Dot Sights 2026: Top 10 Ranked (Holosun, Trijicon, Aimpoint) header image

 Frequently Asked Questions

-Who makes the best red dot for a pistol?
+What is the best red dot for a pistol in 2026?

-Holosun makes the best pistol red dots for most shooters.
-The Holosun 507C X2 ($309) offers the best combination of features and value with its multi-reticle system, solar failsafe, Shake Awake, and side-loading battery on the industry-standard RMR footprint.
-For duty use where absolute reliability is paramount, the Trijicon RMR Type 2 ($539) remains the benchmark with its forged aluminum housing and military pedigree.
-The Aimpoint ACRO P-2 ($599) is the premium enclosed emitter choice for those who demand Aimpoint reliability.
+The Holosun 507C X2 ($309) is the best pistol red dot for most shooters.
+It offers a multi-reticle system (2 MOA dot, 32 MOA circle, or both), solar failsafe, Shake Awake, and a side-loading battery on the industry-standard RMR footprint.
+For duty use where maximum durability is the priority, the Trijicon RMR Type 2 ($539) is the proven standard with its forged aluminum housing.
+The Aimpoint ACRO P-2 ($599) is the premium enclosed emitter choice for shooters who demand Aimpoint reliability.

 What is the best red dot size for a pistol?

 A 3 MOA or 6 MOA dot is best for pistols.
-For defensive carry, 6 MOA is faster to acquire under stress and better for close-range shooting.
+For defensive carry, 6 MOA is faster to acquire under stress and better for close-range shooting inside 15 yards.
 For target shooting and accuracy at distance, 3 MOA provides more precision.
-The Holosun multi-reticle system (2 MOA dot + 32 MOA circle) offers the best of both worlds: the circle for fast acquisition and the dot for precision aiming.
+The Holosun multi-reticle system (2 MOA dot + 32 MOA circle) offers the best of both: the circle for fast acquisition and the dot for precision.
 Most competitive shooters prefer 3-3.25 MOA, while concealed carry shooters lean toward 6 MOA.

 What is the difference between RMR and Shield RMSc footprint?

-The RMR footprint is the full-size standard used on larger pistols like the Glock 17, Glock 19, SIG P320, and most duty-size handguns.
-Optics include the Holosun 507C, Trijicon RMR, and Holosun 509T (with adapter).
+The RMR footprint is the full-size standard used on larger pistols like the Glock 17, Glock 19, SIG P320, and CZ P-10C.
+Compatible optics include the Holosun 507C, Trijicon RMR, and Holosun 509T (with adapter).
 The Shield RMSc footprint is smaller and designed for slim concealed carry pistols like the SIG P365, Glock 43X/48 MOS, and Springfield Hellcat.
-Optics include the Holosun 507K, Holosun EPS Carry, SIG Romeo Zero Elite, and Trijicon RMRcc.
-Always match the optic footprint to your slide cut.
+Compatible optics include the Holosun 507K, Holosun EPS Carry, and Trijicon RMRcc.
+Always match the optic footprint to your slide cut before purchasing.

 Should I get an open or enclosed emitter pistol red dot?

-For defensive carry, enclosed emitter is preferred.
+For a pistol you carry daily for self-defense, enclosed emitter is the better choice.
 Enclosed emitters (Holosun 509T, EPS Carry, Aimpoint ACRO P-2) protect the LED from lint, blood, mud, and other debris that can block the dot on open designs.
-Open emitters (507C, RMR, 507K) are lighter, cheaper, and have larger windows.
-If you carry daily and your life may depend on the optic, the enclosed emitter premium ($100-150 more) is worth it.
-For range and competition use, open emitters are fine.
+Open emitters (507C, RMR, 507K) are lighter, cheaper, and have larger viewing windows.
+The enclosed emitter premium runs $100-150 more.
+For range-only or competition pistols, open emitters perform well.

 What pistol red dot do Navy SEALs use?

 Special operations units primarily use the Aimpoint ACRO P-2 and Trijicon RMR Type 2 on their sidearms.
-The ACRO P-2 is gaining adoption due to its enclosed emitter design, which prevents debris from blocking the dot in austere conditions.
+The ACRO P-2 is gaining adoption due to its enclosed emitter design, which prevents debris from blocking the dot in field conditions.
 The RMR Type 2 has been the standard for over a decade.
-These optics are chosen for extreme durability and proven reliability, not features or price.
+These optics are selected for extreme durability and proven reliability, not features or price.

 Is the Holosun 507C better than the Trijicon RMR?